Learning to solve Bayesian inverse problems: An amortized variational inference approach using Gaussian and Flow guides: Numerical examples

-From these, we see that our amortization network is able to capture a valid set of arm configurations but not all possible configurations as expected owing to the fact that our chosen posterior guide is a multivariate Gaussian whereas the ground-truth posterior is non-Gaussian and multi-modal.
-This is reflected in the low value of re-simulation error ($\mathcal{E}_{\text{re-sim}} = \num{2.32e-2}$) and high values of error metrics based on KS test statistic values in Fig.~\ref{fig:IK_hist}.
+From these, we see that our amortized Gaussian guide is able to capture a valid set of arm configurations but not all possible configurations as expected owing to the fact that our chosen posterior guide is a multivariate Gaussian whereas the ground-truth posterior is non-Gaussian and multi-modal.
+This is reflected in the low value of re-simulation error ($\mathcal{E}_{\text{re-sim}} = \num{2.32e-2}$) and high values of error metrics based on KS test statistic values in Fig.~\ref{fig:IK-G_hist}.
 These quantitative results are estimated using $N_{y} = 100$ samples from the data density.
+However, from the pairplots depicted in Figs.~(\ref{fig:IK-G1}-\ref{fig:IK-G5}), we can clearly see that our Gaussian posteriors are effectively capturing the mode of the true posterior (MCMC) as expected.
+This outcome is happening because our approach to learning the amortization network parameters relies on maximizing the AELBO.
+Notably, maximizing AELBO is equivalent to minimizing the KL divergence between approximate and true posterior for all possible datasets.
+The inherent nature of this as a mode-seeking approach substantiates our observed results.
 The posterior estimates, in this case, could be improved to capture the complete uncertainty by choosing a variational posterior guide that reflects the non-Gaussian nature and multi-modalities.